groovy-tutorial/groovy-tutorial/book/parts/03_Operators/70_StringOperators.md

 # Templates

 If you find yourself building strings around boilerplate text - such as a form letter - consider using Groovy's templating system.
-We'll look at templates in the section on files.
+We'll look at templates in their own tutorial.